How do they compare?

 Three reasons to choose EntraGuard over Huntress

 With Huntress you buy EDR, then separately decide on ITDR, SIEM, SAT, and posture modules, then source email security, dark-web monitoring, patch deployment, and compliance evidence elsewhere.
-EntraGuard bundles the equivalent coverage into one plan, one bill.
+EntraGuard bundles the equivalent coverage into one portfolio, one specialist team.

-Huntress's core model runs through MSPs with volume minimums and partner pricing.
-EntraGuard is built to be bought and run directly by the business itself — no reseller relationship required to get the full plan.
+Huntress's core model runs through MSPs, with volume minimums and partner pricing built around that channel.
+EntraGuard is built to be evaluated, bought, and run directly by your internal IT team — you deal with us, not a reseller, to get the full platform.

 Huntress produces separate reports per module — an ESPM report, an identity assessment, a training completion PDF — with no unified score.
 EntraGuard hands a board or auditor one number backed by the same evidence trail.

-See everything you're still buying separately — email security, patch deployment, dark-web monitoring, compliance evidence — and what one EntraGuard plan replaces it with.
+See everything you're still buying separately — email security, patch deployment, dark-web monitoring, compliance evidence — and what the EntraGuard portfolio replaces it with.

 From EntraGuard clients